hw92/git-workflow-demo/README.md

 # Git Workflow Demo

 This repository is a simple demonstration of a basic Git workflow.
-It contains a single HTML page that says "Hello, World!".
+It contains a single HTML page with navigation, a welcome message, and a footer.

 ## Getting Started
 Open `index.html` in your browser to view the page.